dbaca04/astra-one/docs/css-contrast-updates.md

 ## Overview

-This document outlines the changes made to improve contrast ratios across the Astra One website, ensuring better accessibility and compliance with WCAG (Web Content Accessibility Guidelines) standards.
+This document outlines the changes made to improve contrast ratios across the Domdhi website, ensuring better accessibility and compliance with WCAG (Web Content Accessibility Guidelines) standards.

 ## WCAG Contrast Requirements